 There are several cancer treatments available.
 Medicare will cover cancer treatments that have been proven to treat cancer.
 There is access to experimental cancer treatments.
 Generally, Medicare won’t cover experimental treatments.

 Cancer treatments include surgery, chemotherapy, radiation therapy, immunotherapy, hormone treatment, stem cell transplant, bone marrow transplant, and targeted therapy.

 Medicare Coverage For Cancer Surgery

 Surgery is a standard cancer treatment.
-It involves surgically removing the cancerous tissues to get rid of cancer and stopping the spread.
+It involves surgically removing the cancerous tissues to get rid of cancer and stop the spread.
 Depending on the location of the procedure, Medicare covers it as an inpatient or outpatient procedure.

 Chemotherapy is a cancer treatment that uses anti-cancer drugs as a standardized chemotherapy regimen.
-This type of treatment may cure cancer, prolong life, or reduce symptoms.
+This treatment may cure cancer, prolong life, or reduce symptoms.
 Chemotherapy is performed as either an inpatient or an outpatient service.

 There are newer prescription drug versions of chemotherapy available also.
 If you receive a chemotherapy pill, it’ll be covered by Medicare Part D.

 Radiation therapy or radiotherapy is a therapy using ionizing radiation.
 Radiation therapy is provided as a cancer treatment to control or kill malignant cells.